 As we meet, we will learn how to grow spiritually and over time experience real and lasting change.
 We find freedom from past events and hurtful emotions.
 Forward-looking, we take personal responsibility for our choices in safe small group fellowships.

 Check us out on Facebook “CR Winona”.

 Celebrate Recovery meets every Friday, 6-8pm.
 This Christ-driven recovery community supports those going through struggles that include: addictions, emotions, relationships, etc. CR offers Biblical teaching on experiencing healing and wholeness, as well as relational support needed to work through personal issues.
-A free will offering accepted to cover food, materials and leadership training.
+A free-will offering accepted to cover food, materials and leadership training.
 Questions?
-Mark at Mark@pvwinona.com
+Contact Mark at Mark@pvwinona.com

 **If transportation is an issue for you, please click HERE to view the Winona Bus Schedule.
 We’ll provide a ride home for you.

-Large Group- Anouncments and Prayer - Worship and Lesson or Testimony 6:30 - 7:30pm
+Large Group- Announcements and Prayer - Worship and Lesson or Testimony 6:30 - 7:30pm

-Open Share Small Groups - Gender seperate groups!
+Open Share Small Groups - Gender separate groups!
 7:30 - 8pm

 WHAT CELEBRATE RECOVERY IS